satvug/python-docx-search-replace/README.md

 # Simpler form of search-replacement
-doc.search_replace(re.compile(".cow."), "cat") # search using regex ".cow.", replace with "cat" doc.search_replace(re.compile(".bee.", "dog") # replace raw string ".bee." with "dog"
+doc.search_replace(re.compile(".cow."), "cat") # search using regex ".cow.", replace with "cat" doc.search_replace(".bee.", "dog") # replace raw string ".bee." with "dog"

 # Advanced: using our own replacement function
 # If the match starts with 'a', replace match to "hello", otherwise "bye"